n1ckfg/NOLO-Driver-For-Windows/README.md

 NOLO-Driver-For-Windows services for [NOLOVR](https://www.nolovr.com/).

 ## Release Notes
-NOLO Driver Version 0.11 Update Notice
+NOLO Driver Version 0.12 Update Notice

-1. Added firmware updater
-    - In this release, headset marker and controllers will be updated
-2. Compatible with new firmware
-    - With the updated firmware, previous version of the nolo driver (0.10 or older) will no longer be supported
-3. Added user-mode switching interface
-    - Users will be able to switch between normal (front-facing) mode and ceiling mode
+1. Added a white dot to inditace touch signal on the touch panel within the visualizer.